Built-in Scenarios¶

 create ~/.sonda/scenarios/my-scenario.yaml and it will be discovered automatically:

-sonda scenarios list # shows your custom scenario
+sonda catalog list # shows your custom scenario

-sonda metrics --scenario @my-scenario # @name shorthand works too
+sonda metrics --scenario @my-scenario # @name shorthand on the signal subcommand

 Or use --scenario-path to point to a custom directory:

-Custom scenario files use the same YAML format as any scenario file.
-The only addition is metadata fields at the top for catalog display:
+Custom scenario files are v2 YAML files.
+Add the catalog metadata fields at the top for catalog display:

 scenario_name: my-scenario